openalea-incubator/astk/README.md

 ## Descriptions

-openalea.astk package provides utilities for FSPM model.
-It include particularly equation to calculate sun irradiance according to sun position and manage weather data.
+openalea.astk package provides modules to calculate sky luminance for light models from weather data.

 ## Contents

-- meteorology : functions to calculate sun irradiance according to sun position
 - sky_irradiance: Equation for determining global horizontal irradiance (GHI), direct normal irradiance (DNI) and diffuse horizontal irradiance under clearsky condition or estimate them from meteorological data using pvlib library.
 - sun_position: Sun position using pvlib library.
 - sun_position_astk : Astronomical equation for determining sun position.
 - TimeControl: Provides utilities for scheduling models in simulation.
 - Weather: Provides utilities for weather protocol and conversion of some weather variable.
 - data_access: Set of function to work with resources that are located inside this package data.
 - icosphere : Generation of regular spherical polyhedrons: icospheres and their hexagonal/pentagonal duals.
-- plant_interface: ?
 - plantgl_utils: A generic module to get plant variable from scene.
-- sun_and_sky: A collection of equation for modelling sun position, sun irradiance and sky irradiance.
+- sky_sources: A collection of equation for modelling sun position, sun irradiance and sky irradiance.

 ## Installation

-### Requierments
+### Requirements

 - python > 3.7
 - pvlib-python